tommy-2-hats/cover-letter-genie/easy-setup-guide.md

 ## 🆘 If Something Goes Wrong

+### Problem: Nothing happens when I click Import
+**Try these fixes:**
+1. **Refresh the page** and try again
+2. **Check file format** - make sure it ends in .json
+3. **Try the manual copy-paste method** (see Step 5)
+4. **Check your Open WebUI version** - some older versions don't support imports
+5. **Try importing just one simple file first**

 ### Problem: "Model not found" error
 **Fix:** Make sure you imported the JSON file correctly

+### Problem: "Invalid JSON format" error
+**Fix:**
+1. Open the JSON file and check for missing commas or brackets
+2. Try using the simple versions I created
+3. Copy-paste instead of file upload

 ### Problem: Agent gives weird responses
 **Fix:**
 1. Check that you selected the right agent from the dropdown
 2. Try asking a simpler question first
+3. Make sure the import actually worked

 ### Problem: Can't find the import button
 **Fix:**
 1. Look for ⚙️ Settings
-2. Then look for "Models" or "Workspace"
+2. Then look for "Models", "Workspace", or "Admin"
+3. Try "Modelfiles" or "Custom Models"
-3. Ask a grown-up to help find it
+4. Ask a grown-up to help find it

+### Problem: Import button is grayed out
+**Fix:**
+1. Check if you have admin permissions
+2. Make sure you're logged in properly
+3. Try logging out and back in

 ## 🎨 Making It Even Better